 - Avocados, oranges, figs, apples, asparagus, broccoli, and Brussels sprouts

 Examples of healthy snacks include fresh fruit or vegetables with a piece of cheese or hummus.

 - Avoid sugary drinks.

-This includes soft drinks, sports drinks, sweetened milk, soy/rice/sweet almond milk, fruit drinks, fruit juice - even if 100% pure, and ready-to-drink sweetened coffees and teas.
+This includes soft drinks, sports drinks, sweetened milk, sweetened soy/rice/almond beverages, fruit drinks, fruit juice - even if 100% pure, and ready-to-drink sweetened coffees and teas.